Lessica/CookiesTool/README.md

                             with one file argument;
   -r | --readable           if writing JSON, output in human-readable form

-FORMAT is one of: binarycookies plist xml json edit-this-cookie netscape perl-lwp
+FORMAT is one of: binarycookies edit-this-cookie netscape perl-lwp
 ```

 ## File Format